pere000/pere000/README.md

 # Getting Started
 Assuming you have Docker installed, follow these steps:

-# Build your own Docker Image, with Python if you want:
+# Build your own Docker Image:
 Run the following command in the directory containing your Dockerfile with the added code to the above Dockerfile (Ask to chatGPT):

     ~/Downloads/docker/docker-php-nginx-master$ sudo docker build -t custom-php-bash-nginx .